D-I-S-H/DISH-API/README.md

 ---
 Backend for Dinner Information Served Here (DISH).
 Provides a rest API with MTU dinner menus from dineoncampus for quicker access from MTU's campus.
+Also provides account handling, and student ratings for individual meals.

 ---
 ### Running